cwalter50/AdventOfCode/README.md

 # AdventOfCode
-Fun coding challenges leading up to Christmas
+Fun coding challenges leading up to Christmas!

 I learned about this in 2020 from a student and will try my best to complete as many challenges as I can.
 Really looking forward to the daily challenge.
 They supposibly get harder as the month goes on.